nevinera/traverse/rules/combat.md

   you lose 2 AP and 2 MP, otherwise you lose all AP and MP this turn.
 - Dazed: at the start of your next turn, lose all Of your MP.
 - Defenseless: unit does not get to roll defense dice against any attack, lasts for one turn.
+- On Fire: at the beginning of target's turns, he chooses either to lose 3AP and 2 MP and remove this status, or to take 1 damage.